My Story

 Vice President of Estate Planning, Senior Trust Counsel, Principal

-Management Team, Trust Company, Cincinnati - West
+Management Team, Trust Company, Cincinnati - Kenwood

 Except for a few exceptions, Mary Burns wasn’t allowed to watch TV when she was growing up.
 Instead, she and her sister read.
 Her mom and dad are big readers, too.